-However, the concentration of attractions can very much lead you astray: the very best of what Hoian has to offer is often hidden in the streets, down dark alleys or outside of the town, so finding the best spots requires a little advanced planning.
+However, the concentration of attractions can very much lead you astray.
+The very best of what Hoi An Vietnam has to offer is often hidden in the streets, down dark alleys or outside of the town.
+So finding the best spots requires a little advanced planning.

-June is very hot for me with daytime temperatures into the high 35 Census degree and feeling even hotter with the humidity.
+June is very hot for me with daytime temperatures into the high 35 Celsius degree and feeling even hotter with the humidity.
 Keep an aircon remote handy!

 I wake up early in the morning to wander the ancient town.
 Early morning is the quietest time to visit when houses/shops have not opened.
-Visitors that come to Hoi An like to rent bicycles and cycle around the city streets.
-It is easy to navigate and quite a pleasant experience, not counting the hair rising traffic that you need to go through in order to get to the Ancient Town.
+Travelers love to rent bicycles and cycle around the city streets.
+It is easy to navigate and quite a pleasant experience; not counting the hair rising traffic that you need to go through in order to get to the Ancient Town.
 I have done one day of cycling and we thought that it was much easier to walk around.

 The old quarter is compact, temple-tastic and travel base on foot.
 It’s a home of more than 400 years of illustration history and veritable tapestry of enchanting architecture.
 You can see many old houses with different outstanding The Ancient Town is a major area in Hoi An architecture.
 The architecture is a great combination between Chinese, Vietnamese and Japanese.

 The characteristic yellow of Hoian seemed to more softened and peaceful.
 Hoi An ancient town is different from the busy cities.
-The town is always peaceful sleep, the corner in this neighborhood is pretty and beautiful sidewalks with green boughs, brightly-colored balconies or red-textured bouquets of Hoi An’s summer.
+The town is always peaceful sleep.
+The corner in this neighborhood is pretty and beautiful sidewalks with green boughs, brightly-colored balconies or red-textured bouquets of Hoi An’s summer.
 Then the beautiful lanterns in the sun, or the old roof as the background of green leaves.
-All as a landscape painting is well-colored, always warm the color of the sun and occasionally make me happy when we come across corners, scenes are delicate set in.
+All as a landscape painting is well-colored, always warm the color of the sun and occasionally.
+It makes me happy when we come across corners, scenes are delicate set in.